-Output configuration Attribute Туре Meaning oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for ex- ample by writing to memory rather than the file system.
+Output tribute configuration At- Туре Meaning oiio:io proxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for ex- ample by writing to memory rather than the file system.

-GIF supports the "custom I/O" feature via the special "oiio:ioproxy" attributes (see Sections Custom I/O proxies (and writing the file to a memory buffer) and Custom I/O proxies (and reading the file from a memory buffer)) as well as the set_ioproxy() methods.
+GIF supports the "custom I/O" feature via the special "oiio:ioproxy" attributes (see Sections Custom I/O proxies (and writing the file to a memory buffer) and Custom I/O proxies (and reading the file from a memory buffer)) as well as the set\ioproxy() methods.